marmelab/react-admin/docs/Tutorial.md

 [![Post Edit Title](./img/tutorial_post_title.png)](./img/tutorial_post_title.png)

-This component uses the same `useRecordContext` hook as the custom `<UrlField>` commponent described earlier.
+This component uses the same `useRecordContext` hook as the custom `<UrlField>` component described earlier.

 As users can access the post editing page directly by its url, the `<PostTitle>` component may render *without a record* while the `<Edit>` component is fetching it.
 That's why you must always check that the `record` returned by `useRecordContext` is defined before using it - as in `PostTitle` above.